danielmeneses/graphql-authorization/readme.md

 ### Next steps

 * Build a middleware.
-I've found one that works ok ([graphql-middleware](https://github.com/graphcool/graphql-middleware)), but remember the middleware cannot apply to all resolvers, just apply it to top level resolvers otherwise you end up validating the same conditions multiple times.
+I've found one that works ok ([graphql-middleware](https://github.com/graphcool/graphql-middleware)), but remember the middleware cannot be applied to all resolvers, that said apply it only to top level resolvers otherwise you end up validating the same conditions multiple times.

-* Support user custom functions.
+* Support custom user functions.

 * More real world examples and implementations